marcrickenbach/terpsichore/README.md

 STM32F405RGT microcontroller.
 At the core of the module is a 4/8 channel VCA circuit that takes audio or CV inputs and routes them in interesting ways to the eight outputs on the front panel.
-Each of the four channels include an audio/cv input, a cv input that controls the vca, and two outputs, x and y.
+Each of the four channels includes an audio/cv input, a cv input that controls the vca, and two outputs, x and y.
 Originally conceived of as a four-channel crossfader/panner, the sampled CV value allows us to controll the animation of the signals in a variety of useful and playful ways.

-Besides crossfading and panning, other (potential) functions include sequential swith, multi-channel morph, CV processing, amplitude modulation, signal multiplication, sequencing, CV delay line and much more.
+Besides crossfading and panning, other (potential) functions include sequential switch, multi-channel morph, CV processing, amplitude modulation, signal copying, sequencing, CV delay line and much more.
 The original intent has grown into a robust utility module with a very basic interface.
-Internal analog switches also allow the user to switch all outputs to audio/cv output to be tied directly to the 12-bit DAC so that Terpsichore can also be used as a 6 (possibly 8 in the future) channel LFO, or even audio output (to be determined).
+Internal analog switches also allow the user to switch all outputs to audio/cv output to be tied directly to the 12-bit DAC so that Terpsichore can also be used as a 6 (possibly 8 in the future) channel LFO.

 A USB mini-B input will allow for easy firmware updates.